srmullen/boethius/packages/boethius/README.md

     - Stacato and legato
     - Finish tuplet rendering
     - Implement more beat structures.
+    - Score should pass the time contexts to the staves rather than letting each stave figure it out. src/views/Score.js line #42.

     # Lower priority
     - Score title, tempo, composer.